 - Ensure every page on your site has a unique meta description – don’t use the same description on several pages.

-Once you have your description figured out, you can set it in WordPress by following this guide.
+Once you have your text figured out, you can set the meta description in WordPress by following this guide.

 Since you only have 160 characters to work with, writing a great meta description takes more than just throwing a few words together.
 To help you get your creative juices flowing, here are some meta description examples for your inspiration.